What you’ll learn:

 Understanding the Event Pan/Crop and Track Motion tools

 These days, video you shoot may come in different shapes and sizes.
 Phone cameras allow you to shoot either vertically or horizontally, and some allow for different frame shapes.
 Sometimes, though, the camera may not “flag” video you shot vertically as vertical video, so you have to rotate it in post to get the right orientation.
 Or, the phone may record the video as a “mirror image,” and everything might be backwards.
 If you want it to look right, you have to flip the video in post.

 Or maybe you just want to rotate or flip video for exciting effect!
-Whatever your reasons, VEGAS Pro and VEGAS Movie Studio Platinum offer two powerful tools which make rotating or flipping your video fast and easy – the Event Pan/Crop tool and Track Motion.
+Whatever your reasons, VEGAS Pro offers two powerful tools which make rotating or flipping your video fast and easy – the Event Pan/Crop tool and Track Motion.